New for 2019, earn “World Cup” points for participating in the Sales Management event.

 - Introduction of a new product

-To get an idea of what a typical ICSC case competition case looks like, click on the link below for the 2016 case, which involved Netsuite CRM solutions.
+To get an idea of what a typical ICSC case competition case looks like, click on the link below for the 2017 case, which involved Citrix Systems.

 This part of the competition consists of three rounds: